carlosal249/customer-Segmentation/README.md

-* note: in the .ipynb file is the data exploration, and the app.py and the templates folders are for flask integration for presentation pourposes
+* note: in the .ipynb file is the data exploration, and the app.py and the templates folders are for flask integration for presentation purposes